PavlidisLab/sc-annotation-pipeline/README.md

     ]
 ```

-I have provided two `params.json` files as examples (`params.hs.json` and `params.mm.json`).
-Please do not change these files or `nextflow.config`; instead please make a copy of the `.json` and pass it via the command line.
-Parameters can also be passed via command line arguments, which will override `params.json`.
+I have provided two `params.json` files to make this easier (`params.hs.json` and `params.mm.json`).
+Please do not change these files or `nextflow.config`; instead make a copy of the `.json` and pass it via the command line.
+Parameters can also be passed via command line arguments, which will override `params.json` (see [Parameters](#parameters)).
 However, as nextflow has trouble with parameter values which contain spaces, it's best to pass `ref_collections` via your `params.json`.

 ## Output